-The DMV has set up the learning process in a way that allows parents to have enough time to practice with their teens.
-While practicing, it’s important to give enough attention to every aspect of driving before moving onto the next.
+While practicing, it’s important to give enough attention to every aspect of driving before moving on to the next step when practicing.
 One aspect of driving that should get some time in the spotlight is making right turns.
 Once driving forward has been perfected, parents can set aside some time for the right turn.

 When to Start a Turn

 There are many steps to making a proper right turn.
-In order to make the turn properly, you need to start about 200 feet before the actual turn.
+In order to make the turn properly.
+You need to start about 200 feet before the actual turn.
 The first step is to signal to other drivers that you will be making a right turn.
 You can signal by using your blinkers by pushing the turn signal lever upward.
 That will turn your right signal on.